furkantektas/basic-3D-scanner/README.md

-3D Scanner with Kinect for XBOX
+3D Scanner with OpenNI and Point Cloud Library
 ========================

-This project uses Kinect for XBOX and a basic stepper motor for scanning objects as 3D meshes and clouds.

-For each iteration, clouds are saved as icp-#.pcd, final cloud is saved as FinalCloud.pcd, final mesh is saved as FinalMesh.ply.

-Object will be scanned should be in the clipping box and the red line in the clipping box should be cross in the center of the object.
+Basic 3D Scanner is a simple, cross-platform 3D scanning solution using OpenNI compatible devices Kinect for XBOX, Asus XMotion and Prime Sense Carmine.
+Basic 3D Scanner is developed as a term project for CSE395 lecture in Computer Engineering of Gebze Institute of Technology and should not be considered as a final 3D Scanner solution.

+For more information checkout the project's website: http://furkantektas.github.io/basic-3D-scanner/

 ## Requirements ##
 * PCL 1.6+